hadrienj/essential_math_for_data_science/readme.md

 This dataset shows the number of cases of COVID-19 in different area of France in March 2020.
 It comes from [here](https://www.data.gouv.fr/en/datasets/cas-confirmes-dinfection-au-covid-19-par-region/).

+## CIQUAL

+You'll need this dataset in Chapter 09.

+This dataset comes from the [French Agency for Food, Environmental and Occupational Health & Safety](https://ciqual.anses.fr) and presents food composition data.

 ## Beer Consumption

 You'll need this dataset in Chapter 10.